muratk5n/thirdwave/en/README.md

 ---

-Private companies can be vehicles for delivering end-products based on existing fundamental research, fine.
-But for orig research, they are not the right address.
-Look at all the innovation originating from DARPA..
+Private companies are good for delivering end-products based on existing fundam research.
+But for that research, not the right address.
+I look at all the inno originating from DARPA..
 They funded, managed so much.

 ---